boldbi/bold-bi-docs/docs/manage-webhooks/index.md

 ---
 layout: post
 title: Manage Webhooks in Embedded BI Application | Bold BI Docs
-description: Learn about how to add, edit, delete, and deactivate webhooks in Bold BI application.
+description: Learn how to add, edit, delete, and deactivate webhooks in Bold BI application.
 Also learn about webhook payloads, events, headers, and security features.
 platform: bold-bi
 documentation: ug
 ---

 # Manage Webhooks in Bold BI Application

 Webhooks are user-defined HTTP callbacks that deliver real-time data to other applications when specific events occur.
 Bold BI supports webhook notifications for `Time-Driven` dashboard export and `Alert-Driven` dashboard export.

 ## Create Webhook

-This section explains how to create a webhook in the Bold BI Embedded.
+This section explains how to create a webhook in the Bold BI embedded application.

 ### Steps to add a webhook